- Aftermarket abuse

 - On behalf of Express Scripts and Medco Health Solutions, provided economic analysis on a wide range of competitive issues that the Federal Trade Commission (FTC) explored during its eight month investigation of their merger.
 Demonstrated that the proposed transaction would not meaningfully put the combined company in a position to exercise market power in any relevant market or market segment.
 This analysis, which Bates White presented to the FTC, supported the agency’s conclusion that there is a dynamic, competitive market for PBM services and that the proposed acquisition would not change this.
 The FTC closed its investigation after finding no likelihood of future unilateral effects, coordinated effects, or exercise of monopsony power resulting from the merger.

-- On behalf of an international competition authority, drafted new merger control regulations and merger enforcement guidelines, and training competition authority staff in enforcing the new regime.
+- On behalf of the World Bank and Kuwait competition authority, drafted new merger control regulations and merger enforcement guidelines and presented them to Kuwaiti authorities.